09hanvaik/HansalsPortfolio/README.md

 ## Credits

+I have used the following sites in my project as either and inspiration or to overcome a hurdle:
-Skills for Life/EdX FE bootcamp course 2023/24.
+-Skills for Life/EdX FE bootcamp course 2023/24.
-Idea to use logo to go back to homepage by 'Moin Zaman' on Stack Overflow.
+-Idea to use logo to go back to homepage by 'Moin Zaman' on Stack Overflow.
 Link: https://stackoverflow.com/questions/11701311/logo-image-and-h1-heading-on-the-same-line
-Idea to use separate the header items (pure flexbox option) by 'spflow' on Stack OverFlow.
+-Idea to use separate the header items (pure flexbox option) by 'spflow' on Stack OverFlow.
 Link: https://stackoverflow.com/questions/35269947/how-can-i-align-one-item-right-with-flexbox
-Used the template for css grids from from "designcourse".
+-Used the template for css grids from from "designcourse".
 Link: https://github.com/designcourse/grid-template-areas-tutorial/blob/master/main.css#L6
-Css Hover fade in and border effects from Brandsmen.
-Link: https://thebrandsmen.com/css-image-hover-effects/ Open Email client.
+-CSS Hover fade in and border effects from Brandsmen.
+Link: https://thebrandsmen.com/css-image-hover-effects/ -Open email client.
 Link: https://css-tricks.com/all-about-mailto-links/